A guide to the home inspection contingency

 The exterior of the home is not just important for its appearance.
 It can tell a home inspector about any foundational concerns or leaks.

-• Walls: You can learn a lot about a house by the walls.
-An inspector will investigate any cracks, damaged or missing siding, major leaks, indication of pests, and suspected settling.
+- Walls: An inspector will investigate any cracks, damaged or missing siding, major leaks, indication of pests, and suspected settling.

-• Foundation: The foundation is one of the most critical parts of the home.
-The inspector will examine this more closely and provide suggestions on what needs further investigation.
+- Foundation: The foundation is one of the most critical parts of the home.
+The inspector will carefully examine the condition of the foundation to see if there are any cracks or sloping floors,

-• Grading: This can be difficult to determine, but the inspector will check the grading of the home.
+- Grading: The inspector will also check the grading of the home.
 If the home has settled or has slopes moving toward it, regrading might be necessary.

-• Septic tank: If the home has a septic tank, it will likely be inspected to ensure there are no leaks and that it is accessible.
+- Septic tank: If the home has a septic tank, the inspector will check to ensure there are no leaks and that it is accessible.

 Interior inspection

-• Electrical systems: What type of wiring the house has will be checked before the inspector tests outlets and light switches.
+- Electrical systems: The inspector will check what type of wiring the house has before testing outlets and light switches.
 They also will check the circuit breakers.

-• HVAC system: The type, size, and age of the air conditioner and furnace will be evaluated, along with any records of service work.
-It may be challenging to inspect all ductwork without an HVAC expert, but an inspector can still get a general idea of potential leaks or blockages.
+- HVAC system: The type, size, and age of the HVAC system will be evaluated, along with any records of service work.
+It may be challenging to inspect all ductwork without an HVAC expert, but an inspector can still get a general idea of potential leaks or nonfunctioning systems.

-• Plumbing: Types of piping, water pressure, and potential plumbing concerns will all be investigated.
+- Plumbing: The inspector will check the piping, water pressure, and any other potential plumbing concerns.
 You might want to ask the inspector how to turn off the water if you need to.

 How to manage the results of the home inspection

-It’s unlikely for any house to be perfect, but plenty of issues are minor enough to overlook.
+While it’s unlikely any house will be perfect, plenty of issues are minor enough to overlook.
 Maybe you want to update the garage because the door stalls, but that’s unlikely to stop you from buying a house.
 Other times, the results can be significant.

 No significant issues found

-If nothing significant is found, you’re in great shape.
-Maybe you want to replace the stove or redo that old vinyl siding.
-Still, there’s nothing about the house that compromises your safety or requires immediate repairs.
+If no significant damage or issues are found, that means both you and the house are in great shape.
+You may plan to replace the stove or redo that old vinyl siding, but there’s nothing about the house that compromises your safety or requires immediate repairs.
 You’re ready to close the sale and move into your new home.
-However, it’s worth noting that just because everything checks out doesn’t mean issues won’t arise down the line.
+Keep in mind that just because everything checks out doesn’t mean issues won’t arise down the line.
 A home warranty is one way to protect yourself from unexpected repair costs.

 Fixable issues found